Convex-Dev/design/docs/overview/faq.md

 Our goal is to keep transaction fees small, so that it is never a significant issue for legitimate network users.

+## When will Convex go live?

+We are on track to release the first live version of Convex (Convex Protonet) in H2 2024.

+An important caveat: getting it right is more important than rushing a release.
+We won't launch until we are 100% sure it is ready for production use and fully secure with real-world value at stake.

+People will depend on Convex to be a secure, reliable platform for decentralised applications and digital assets.
+It is not acceptable to expose them to security risks from flaws in the platform, nor is it acceptable to make breaking changes to the CVM that could cause significant problems with smart contracts.

+## How do I get Convex coins?

+Convex coins are a cryptoasset that can be obtained in multiple ways.
+- Anyone can buy Convex coins directly from individuals on a self-sovereign basis
+- You will be free to purchase Convex coins via exchanges and other independent service providers
+- [Paisley](https://www.paisley.io/) allows its members to purchase Convex Coins with fiat / crypto
+- Contributors to Convex or the broader Convex ecosystem can earn awards of Convex coins
+- Approved purchasers can buy newly issued coins from the Release Curve.

+Anyone interested in Convex coins should familiarise themselves with the relevant [tokenomics](../cad/020_tokenomics/README.md)

+We have established the Convex Foundation a non-profit organisation that facilitates the initial sale of Convex coins, and distributes coin awards to contributors.
+Funds raised will be reinvested in building Convex and the ecosystem.

 ## How fast is Convex?

 Convex can comfortably process many thousands of complex transactions per second (e.g. transfers and smart contract calls).
 The CVM itself has been benchmarked at over 1,000,000 TPS on a modern desktop PC.
 And as we continue making performance improvements it is getting faster by the day.